 Sometimes visual inspections are not enough to determine the origin of a skin irregularity.
-In those instances, the dermatologist would recommend a skin biopsy.
+In these instances, your dermatologist would recommend a skin biopsy.
 To obtain a biopsy, the dermatologist numbs the skin at the area of concern, then extract a small sample of tissue.
 The sample required is often about the size of a sesame seed.
-When asked, clients describe the procedure as, “less painful than a flu shot.”
+When asked, patients describe the procedure as, “less painful than a flu shot.”
 After the sample is acquired, it’s examined under a microscope to determine what kind of skin lesion it is.

-Taking with Your Dermatologist After the Skin Exam
+Talking with Your Dermatologist After Your Skin Exam

 One of the primary reasons for a full skin exam is to assess our patients for skin cancer.
-Our dermatologists will take the time to share with you what they have found during the skin exam.
-If there are any areas of concern, the dermatologist will provide guidance to make decisions about next steps and treatment options.
-However, the conversation following your exam is important, even when there are few abnormalities.
-Our physicians are concerned about your questions related to skin health and any aesthetic concerns you might have.
-Your input is vital in helping our staff create the right skin care regimen to suit your unique needs.
+Our board-certified dermatologists will take the time to share with you what they have found during your skin exam.
+If there are any areas of concern, your dermatologist will guide you to make the best decisions and next steps for treatment options, if needed.

 ¹ (Division of Cancer Prevention and Control, 2018)